 Recently someone told me their father was “never abusive and was always kind.”
 A few minutes later they mentioned that their father frequently said he “didn’t like whiners.”
 My heart sank.
 The person sharing this clearly agreed with that point of view.

 I wasn’t entirely surprised, though.
 A child will often adopt an insult like this as their own point of view.
-This is a survival mechanism: “If agree with them, they won’t hurt me.”.
-When a parent criticizes a young child this way, the child doesn’t understand that the criticism is directed at an unacceptable behavior (whining) not at them as a person.
+This is a survival mechanism: “If agree with them, they won’t hurt me.”
+When a parent criticizes a young child this way, the child doesn’t understand that the criticism is directed at an unacceptable behavior (whining) and not at the child as a person.
 Nevertheless, the child feels the comment as a painful, visceral rejection of their entire being.
 And in the worst cases, the parent actually means it that way.

 Children who take on and internalize such negative self messages may suffer for years in flimsy relationships or experience long periods of self-imposed isolation and loneliness.

 This is a kind of long term harm that we can and should be genuinely concerned about.
 We can do everything in our power to avoid passing on the mind of criticism, worry and fear to our children by putting focus and energy into kind, encouraging, creative thinking.